Mexico fast-tracks law that could limit anti-drug cooperation with U.S.

 Drug cooperation is particularly important because Mexico is the main source of heroin and methamphetamines in the United States, as well as a major gateway for cocaine and fentanyl.

+Roberto Velasco, the senior official handling U.S. affairs at the Foreign Ministry, said diplomats had met with officials from the State and Justice departments to explain details of the bill.
+“It is in our shared interest to continue working together on law enforcement,” he said in a statement.
+“The aim of the bill is for our cooperation to continue on the basis of mutual respect, and shared objectives.”

-Cienfuegos served as defense minister from 2012 to 2018 under President Enrique Peña Nieto.
+Cienfuegos served as defense minister from 2012 to 2018, under President Enrique Peña Nieto.
 He was charged in October in U.S. federal court with helping the H-2 drug cartel, based in northwestern Mexico, to ship heroin, cocaine and methamphetamines to the United States.
 He pleaded not guilty.
-Many Mexicans believed him; Cienfuegos was not widely perceived as corrupt and had worked on anti-drug efforts with U.S. officials.
+Many Mexicans said they believed him; Cienfuegos was not widely perceived as corrupt and had worked on anti-drug efforts with U.S. officials.

-The detention was seen in Mexico as a slap at the military, which is highly regarded and has become a central player in López Obrador’s security and infrastructure plans.
-Mexico responded to the arrest by threatening to curtail security cooperation with Washington.
-The Trump administration dropped the charges against Cienfuegos, citing “foreign policy considerations,” and sent him home.
-But that wasn’t the end of the incident.
+The detention was seen in Mexico as a slap at the military — which is highly regarded and has become a central player in López Obrador’s security and infrastructure plans.
+Mexico responded to the arrest by threatening to curtail security cooperation with the United States.
+The Trump administration dropped the charges citing “foreign policy considerations” and sent Cienfuegos home.
+But that wasn’t the end of the story.

 Mexican officials have portrayed the law as necessary to guarantee their sovereignty.
 “I think there’s a national awakening” after the Cienfuegos case, said Ricardo Monreal, a ruling-party lawmaker who guided the legislation through the Senate.
 “We want a harmonious relationship with the United States, but not one of subordination.”

 He said the language in the legislation was originally harsher.
-“It was moderated, because the president wants a good relationship” with Washington, he said.
+“It was moderated because the president wants a good relationship” with Washington, he said.

-Foreign Ministry officials noted that many parts of the legislation, like providing only limited diplomatic immunity for foreign agents, are copied from bilateral agreements reached years ago.
+Foreign Ministry officials noted that many parts of the legislation, such as providing only limited diplomatic immunity for foreign agents, are copied from bilateral agreements reached years ago.
 But the legislation adds new provisions.
 And it is part of the national security law, which allows criminal charges — even treason — against violators, noted Jorge Lara, a former senior Mexican justice official.

 “This will result in many people preferring not to take the risk” of meeting with U.S. agents, he said.
 “This will generate a kind of paranoia.”

 The law was introduced during a political vacuum in the United States, with the Trump administration on the brink of leaving office and a Biden team not yet confirmed.
-Mexican diplomats insist that López Obrador wants a good relationship with the new U.S. leader.
-But Lara said the Mexican government could be using the measure to gain leverage with the new U.S. leader.
+Mexican diplomats insist López Obrador wants a good relationship with the incoming U.S. leader.
+But Lara said the Mexican government could be using the measure to gain leverage with Biden.

-López Obrador, a longtime leftist, has developed a surprisingly warm relationship with Trump.
-But he also relies heavily on Mexico’s military, both for domestic security and numerous other duties, from building a new Mexico City airport to transporting medications during the coronavirus pandemic.

 Senior members of the armed forces were infuriated by the arrest of Cienfuegos, whom many had served with over the years.
 The case was built in the United States, relying on intercepted BlackBerry messages allegedly involving the general and drug traffickers.
 But it sparked alarm among other senior members of the Mexican government who feared that the DEA might be tapping their phones.

+López Obrador, a longtime leftist, has developed a surprisingly warm relationship with President Trump.
+But he also relies heavily on Mexico’s military, both for domestic security and numerous other duties, from building a new Mexico City airport to transporting medications during the coronavirus pandemic.

 Matt Zapotosky in Washington contributed to this report.